-(2) The unvested awards are scheduled to vest in equal monthly installments through March 26, 2019.

-(3) The unvested awards are scheduled to vest in equal monthly installments through July 8, 2019.

-(4) The unvested awards are scheduled to vest in equal monthly installments through February 11, 2020.
+The unvested awards had vested in full as of March 26, 2019.
+The unvested awards are scheduled to vest in equal monthly installments through July 8, 2019.
+The unvested awards are scheduled to vest in equal monthly installments through February 11, 2020.

-(5) The unvested awards are scheduled to vest in equal monthly installments through September 8, 2020
+(4) The unvested awards are scheduled to vest in equal monthly installments through September 8, 2020.

-(6) 25% of the unvested awards vested on February 9, 2018.
-The remaining unvested awards are scheduled to vest in equal monthly installments through February 9, 2021.

-- (7) Became fully vested on February 16, 2018. - (8) The unvested awards are scheduled to vest in equal monthly installments through June 1, 2019. - (9) The unvested awards are scheduled to vest in equal monthly installments through October 3, 2020.
+- (5) The unvested awards are scheduled to vest in equal monthly installments through February 9, 2021. - (6) 25% of the unvested awards vested on February 7, 2019.
+The remaining unvested awards will vest in equal monthly installments through February 8, 2022. - (7) 50% of the unvested awards are scheduled to vest on September 6, 2019.
+The remaining unvested awards will vest in equal monthly installments through September 6, 2020. - (8) The unvested awards are scheduled to vest in equal monthly installments through June 1, 2019. - (9) The unvested awards are scheduled to vest in equal monthly installments through October 3, 2020.